jezzsantos/slate/source/includes/_animal_timeline.md

 * Membership of an Animal in a Group for a period (start date, and possibly stop date).
 * Lactation event for an Animal for a period (start date, and possibly stop date).
 * Health event for an Animal (condition and condition category, treatment (product) and category, and withholding information).
+* Calving event for an Animal.
+* Mating event for an Animal.
+* Heat event for an Animal.
+* Pregnancy Diagnosis event for an Animal.

 For a given Group, two reports are available for the Animals that are in that Group over specific periods: